 4. Planet Eclipse EMEK 100 Mechanical Paintball Marker

-The Planet Eclipse EMEK 100 is a brilliant upgrade in this line of markers that has brought in a brilliant refined and redefined improvement in the paintballing business.
+The Planet Eclipse EMEK 100 is a brilliant upgrade in this line of markers that have brought in a brilliant refined and redefined improvement in the paintballing business.
 First, this marker is constructed from a durable aluminum body that gives it a tough exterior that’s capable of withstanding impact.

 Secondly, it has a low profile body and a long 10-inch barrel that helps to improve accuracy when firing.
 This is a brilliant feature that favors both entry and seasoned players.
 Due to its tough internal mechanisms, this marker can shoot paintballs as far as 100 ft. making it the best for professionals.